-(To be completed by Resident.)
+The following is to be completed by Resident.

-- 1. Obtain Residence Hall withdrawal form from the Residence Hall Associates. - Complete room check-out walk through with college official - Return form and mailbox key to Residence Hall Associates. - 4.
+- 1. Obtain Residence Hall withdrawal form from the Residence Hall Associates. - 2.
+Complete room check-out walk through with college official. - 3.
+Return form and mailbox key to Residence Hall Associates. - 4.
 Remove all items from the room and clean the room thoroughly.